GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 1. Click on *Add Intent* and a popup is shown.
 Type **SubmitTicket** as the *Intent name* and click **Save**.

 1. Now, let's add the following utterances in the text box.
 Press enter after each one.
-When the user types these phrases or similar ones, the LUIS app will assume the user is trying to submit a ticket.
+When the user types these sentences or similar ones, the LUIS app will assume the user is trying to submit a ticket.
 It the bot framework language, this is called _Intent_.
     * _I can't log in, I'm blocked._
     * _I cannot print and I need to do it urgently._
     * _I need to request a new RAS token._
     * _I need to reset my password ASAP._
     * _I cannot open a web page and my deadline is at risk._

     > **NOTE:** You can add as many utterances as you want.
 More utterances you add, the better your app will recognize the intent of the users.
+In this particular case, the utterances that can trigger the SubmitTicket are quite diverse (ranging from hardware to software problems), so it would be ideal that the bot is trained with a considerable amount of utterances before releasing it to production.

 1. Click **Save** (![](./images/exercise3-save-utterances.png)).